hplt-project/monotextor-slurm/README.md

     ...
 ```
 In each document, each paragraph is concatenated using new-line separators.
-`lang` and `monocleaner_score` are lists containing one entry per paragraph, correspongind to the language identified and monocleaner score of each one.
+`lang` and `monocleaner_score` are lists containing one entry per paragraph, corresponding to the language identified and monocleaner score of each one.